Spade High-Torque Clock Hands

-Spade quartz clock hands for the standard "I" shaft battery clock movements.
-Basically if it takes a battery and you got it from clockworks.com, these will fit.
-We only carry the "I" shaft units.
-What this means is the hour hand will have a round hole, and the minute hand will have an oblong hole.
-The oblong hole just fits over the movements "I" post and than the nut goes on top to hold it down.
+Spade High-Torque Clock Hands for the standard "I" shaft battery clock movements.
+The hour hand will have a round hole and installed by friction.
+Minute hand will have an oblong hole.
+The oblong hole just fits over the movements "I" post and is secured with a nut.

 About High-Torque clock hands

-High-Torque, clock hands over 5”, need a strong battery movement known as High Torque.
-Measuring the minute hand only, from the center of the mounting hole to the tip of pointer gives the correct measurement to order them.
+High-Torque clock hands are any minute hand over 5 inches.
+Of course, they need a strong battery movement known as High Torque.
+To get the correct size, measure the minute hand only, from the center of the mounting hole to the tip.
 You will receive one set of hands, minute and hour, from that one measurement.
 The hands we sell are known as the USA standard “I” shaft type, meaning that the minute hand has a oblong hole and the hour hand has a round hole.

 Styles vary depending on length

 Longer clock hands have (and require) a counter weight on the back end of the minute hand.
-This is needed for it to operate by the small battery operated, High-Torque clock movement.
-If the counter weight was not there, the long hands would not be able to climb uphill to the top of the hour.
+Consequently, they will look somewhat different than the shorter hands of the same style.
+This is the way they need to be in order to operate the small battery high-torque clock movement.
+Thus, if the counter weight was not there, the long high-torque clock hands would not be able to climb uphill to the top of the hour.

 Quartz Clock Hands we offer fit on any battery movement we offer.
-There are two types of battery clock hands in the world.
+In essence, there are two types of battery clock hands in the world.
 One is the China standard and one is American standard.
 The China standard has round holes in both the hour and minute hands.
 American standard has an oblong hole in the minute hand and a round hole in the hour hand, thus fitting the American "I" shaft.
-All of the hands offered here fit "I" shaft movements, therefore we sell only "I" shaftquartz movements.
+All of the hands offered here fit "I" shaft movements, therefore we sell only "I" shaft quartz movements.

 Quartz clock hand compatibility